-If you’re new to the outdoor griddle scene, you may be overwhelmed by the amount of flat top grill accessories available to you.
-From covers to bench scrapers to squeeze bottles to melting domes, it can get to be too much (and too expensive) to figure out what you actually need for flat top grilling.
+And second, get ready to be overwhelmed by the sheer volume and variety of flat top grill accessories available to you.
+From the griddle scraper to the cleaning kit and the squirt bottles, it can be too much (and too expensive) to figure out what griddle accessories you actually need for flat top grilling.

 *This post contains affiliate links, which means if you click a link and make a purchase, I earn a commission at no additional cost to you.
 I only recommend products I use and love.
 Read my full disclosure for more info.